mrpjevans/klaxon/README.md

 ### Usage

 Just point a web browser to http://_ip-or-hostname-of-your-pi_:5000/ to see a simple web page that allows you to control the lights, including the ability to shut everything off and also shutdown the system.
+Lights will automatically go out after one minute, the buzzer after one second.

 It's designed to work well on mobile devices.
 If you use Safari on iOS, you can 'Add To Home Screen' to create an icon on your phone to go right to the app.